RobertARandolph/AdmiralBumbleBee.com/_drafts/2020-01-21-best-guitar-stand.md

   * Typical Instrument Angle - 14°
 * Cost - ~$60usd with shipping.

 # Problems

 ## Back

 Impeding rearward motion is the one thing that most every guitar stand can handle.

-The Z-Stand just does it better.
+The Z-Guitar stand does not impede rearward motion better than most stands, but it _does_ do it more predictably than tripod based stands.

+Watch the video above: knock the instrument on the tripod and it ends up going to the side (sometimes randomly!), but the Z-Guitar stand predictably goes backwards.

+I don't think this is a "win" for either stand, but I personally prefer that if I bump into something that I can quickly guess where it's going so I can catch it.

 ## Side